mochi-neko/ChatGPT-API-unity/README.md

 to your `mainfest.json`.

-If you have already used NewtonSoft.Json on your project, remove dependency:`"com.unity.nuget.newtonsoft-json": "3.0.2",`.
+If you have already used Newtonsoft.Json on your project, remove dependency:`"com.unity.nuget.newtonsoft-json": "3.0.2",`.

 ## How to use chat completion by ChatGPT API

-1. Generate API key on OpenAI and set.
-(Take care your API key, this is a seclet information then you should not open.)
+1. Generate API key on [OpenAI](https://platform.openai.com/).
+(Take care your API key, this is a secret information then you should not open.)
-2. Specify chat model.
-(Latest `gpt-3.5-turbo` or fixed `gpt-3.5-turbo-0301` are avairable.)
+2. You can specify chat model.
+(Latest `gpt-3.5-turbo` or fixed `gpt-3.5-turbo-0301` are available.)
 3. Create an instance of `ChatGPTConnection` with API key and chat model.
 (This instance memorizes old messages in session.)
 4. You can set system message (prompt) to instruct assistant with your situation by `ChatGPTConnection.AddSystemMessage`.
 5. Input user message and call `ChatGPTConnection.CreateMessageAsync`.
 6. Response message is in `APIResponseBody.ResultMessage` (= `APIResponseBody.Choices[0].Message.Content`).

-An essensial sample code with [UniTask](https://github.com/Cysharp/UniTask) is as follows:
+An essential sample code with [UniTask](https://github.com/Cysharp/UniTask) is as follows:

 ```cs
 #nullable enable